schuhmaj/nasa-breakup-model-cpp/README.md

         eccentric-anomaly: (double) #But one of them is a must.
         mean-anomaly: 0.2405604761  #The program ignores if multipe anomalies are given
                                     #expect one.The precedence is: Eccentric > Mean > True
+    - name: "Example Satellite 3"
+      id: 24948
+      satType: SPACECRAFT
+      mass: 700.0
+      kepler: "../tle-file.txt"     #It is also possible to parse the Kepler elements from
+                                    #a TLE file
     - ...
 ```